 Check out these 8 borderline genius ways to use Bar Keepers Friend that have never crossed your mind!
 These cleaning hacks are going to save you time and keep your home sparkling.

 If you have been following me for very long you know that I tend to make my own cleaners instead of buying them.
 I like to make my own granite cleaner, dusting spray, and glass cleaner.
-However, there is one cleaner that I consistently buy at the store Bar Keepers Friend.
+However, there is one cleaner that I consistently buy at the store, Bar Keepers Friend.

 It has so many uses and is very quick to clean.
 Bar Keepers Friend uses oxalic acid which is found in Rhubarb so I feel pretty comfortable using it around the house.
 Check out these Bar Keepers Friend uses that will save you time.

 You can remove rust from old tools, bicycles, and grills in minutes with Bar Keepers Friend.
 It's really easy!
-Just get a damp rag or microfiber cloth and sprinkle some Bar Keepers Friend on the damp cloth.
+Simply grab a damp rag or microfiber cloth and sprinkle with some Bar Keepers Friend.
 Scrub the rusted area with the cloth until the rust goes away.
 Wipe down the area with a clean damp cloth and dry well.